etorkia/MCHammer.jl/docs/src/tutorials/2_Correlated_Model.md

 #matrix from historical data.
 cor_matrix
 ```
 It is very important to join Trial into an array before applying correlation.
-Furthermore, this step is necessary in order to produce ***sensitivity_chrt(s)***
+Furthermore, this step is necessary in order to produce a `sensitivity_chrt()`
 ```@example SampleModel
 c_table = [Revenue, Expenses]
 C_Trials = corvar(c_table, n_trials, cor_matrix)